Xela3026/workflows-docs/docs/workflows.md

 <br/>

 :::info Important
-Conditions are asynchronous.
-This means they will all be evaluated simultaneously, regardless of order.
+Conditions are evaluated left to right and are asynchronous.
+This means that the program will not wait for a condition's actions to be completed before evaluating the next condition.
 To override this, add the `"synchronousEvaluation": true` property to the JSON of the overall step.
 You can find the overall step JSON under the `{...}` button.
-This will evaluate conditions from left to right.
+This will make the program wait for a condition's actions to be completed before evaluating the next condition.
 :::

 <br/>

-[comment]: <> (is the left to right evaluation thing here true?
-WIP)

 ##### Operators